Jbleezy/BO2-Reimagined/README.md

 #### Containment
 * Gain score by being the team with the most players alive in the containment zone
-* First team to gain 250 score wins the game
+* Gain 250 score to win the game
 * Contested if both teams have the same amount of players alive in the containment zone
 * Both teams gain score at half-rate when contested
 * Zombies only go after players in the containment zone